 Below is "The Expulsion of Adam and Eve from Paradise" by American Neoclassical Painter Benjamin West from the year 1791:

-Worship God - I typically post up a worship video that relates to our daily readings on this section of the blog.
-Today, reading about God's creation of our world in Genesis reminded me of Chris Tomlin's song "Our God" (filmed live at Red Rocks in 2013).
+Worship Video: I typically post up a worship video that relates to our daily readings on this section of the blog.
+Today, reading about God's creation of our world in Genesis reminded me of Chris Tomlin's song "Our God" (filmed live at Red Rocks, Colorado, in 2013 - I was there!).
 Enjoy, and don't be afraid to Worship God right now along with this video!
-(Note that if any Vevo Ads come up while this video plays you can close the ads by clicking on the X in upper corner of ad.)

 Do you personally know our Great God?
 Click here to meet Him!